antadde/N-SDM/README.md

 In the same `./scripts/settings` directory:
 - `param_grid.psv` defines the grid for hyperparameter tuning
 - `expert_table.psv` (pre-filled) allows expert-based prefiltering of candidate covariates

+Note that N-SDM is now designed so that any Slurm-specific options not covered in settings.psv can be managed directly in the template file './helpers/job_template.sbatch.in'.
+This allows to include optional additional directives such as: #SBATCH --account=... #SBATCH --qos==... #SBATCH --constraint=... etc.

 ## Running N-SDM